The Bankrate promise

 “Be wary of any email or text requesting a change to wiring instructions you already have,” says Sarah Frano, vice president of corporate underwriting and fraud risk expert with First American Financial Corporation.
 “Before sending a wire transfer, always confirm the wiring information you received is from your escrow company by contacting them at an independently verified phone number, and once the information is confirmed, let the recipient know that funds are on the way so they can confirm receipt.”

 2. Loan flipping and predatory lenders

 Loan flipping is when a predatory lender persuades a homeowner to refinance their mortgage repeatedly, often borrowing more money each time.
 Opperman explains that the scammer charges high fees and points with each transaction, and homeowners get stuck with higher loan payments they can’t afford after being duped into borrowing most of their home’s equity.

-Seniors with memory impairment are especially vulnerable to these types of scams because they often have significant home equity and might not realize they’re being taken advantage of, Opperman adds.
-Predatory lenders convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age in place.
+Seniors with memory impairment are especially vulnerable to these types of scams, Opperman says, because they often have significant home equity and might not realize they’re being taken advantage of.
+Predatory lenders convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age.

 How to protect yourself

 Elderly homeowners who have cognitive issues should involve a trusted relative or friend in any key financial discussion, especially about decisions related to their mortgage.
 If you’ve recently completed a mortgage refinance, it’s usually not in your best interest to do another transaction right away, Opperman says.